Finding the Product ID Is Key

 You have several options.
 You can…

-- compare the ID to my checklist to find the name of the set.
+- compare the ID to my checklist or Compendium to find the name of the set.

-- enter the ID into the search box in the right hand column of most pages on this site and see what results you get from a search.
+- enter the ID into the search box (top right, next to menus) on this site and see what results you get from a search.

-- send me a note about the ID.
+- send me a note asking about the ID.

 One way or another, you’ll soon know the true identity of that GeoTrax set.
 As a side benefit, you’ll probably also be able to tell whether any pieces are missing from it.